hasininc/hasininc/README.md

 - 👋 Hi, I’m @hasininc
 - 👀 I’m interested in ML&AI
 - 🌱 I’m currently learning ML
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on my project Strata
-- 📫 How to reach me ...
-- 😄 Pronouns: her
+- 😄 Pronouns: she/her
-- ⚡ Fun fact:
+- ⚡ Fun fact: Github is fun

 <!---
 hasininc/hasininc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.